MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-video-networking-faq.md

 - MOE150
 - BCS160
 ms.assetid: 2bed67a1-4052-49ff-a4ce-b7e6530eb98e
 description: "The Office 365 Video repository and streaming services make storing and streaming videos within your organization simple.
-There's a lot of great information about Office 365 Video; this networking FAQ is designed to answer the most common questions around bandwidth planning, encryption, and how the service leverages content delivery networks (CDNs)."
+There's a lot of great information about Office 365 Video; this networking FAQ is designed to answer the most common questions around bandwidth planning, encryption, and how the service leverages Content Delivery Networks (CDNs)."
 ---

 # Office 365 Video networking Frequently Asked Questions

 The Office 365 Video repository and streaming services make storing and streaming videos within your organization simple.
-There's a lot of great [information about Office 365 Video](https://support.office.com/article/Find-help-about-Office-365-Video-b435f99a-f47e-4ebd-a946-f5c965844f50); this networking FAQ is designed to answer the most common questions around bandwidth planning, encryption, and how the service leverages [content delivery networks (CDNs)](https://support.office.com/article/Content-delivery-networks-0140f704-6614-49bb-aa6c-89b75dcd7f1f).
+There's a lot of great [information about Office 365 Video](https://support.office.com/article/Find-help-about-Office-365-Video-b435f99a-f47e-4ebd-a946-f5c965844f50); this networking FAQ is designed to answer the most common questions around bandwidth planning, encryption, and how the service leverages [Content Delivery Networks](content-delivery-networks
+) (CDNs).

 If you don't already have a thorough understanding of what happens when a video is uploaded or played back, have a look at this video we put together, [What happens to a video file when uploaded to Office 365 Video](https://www.youtube.com/watch?v=HXSZ0jYBKlM).